Belmond Mount Nelson Hotel

 Peter Ballinger is OPIC’s Managing Director for Business Development and their Johannesburg-based Africa regional representative focused on new projects with a concentration on the clean energy sector.

-The Growing Economies Project: Financing Forum will take place at the Belmond Mount Nelson Hotel in Cape Town
+The Growing Economies Project: Finance Forum took place at the Belmond Mount Nelson Hotel in Cape Town

 - The Forum will bring together carefully selected project developers with investors from around the world in a deal making environment